SeisoLLC/cookiecutter-python/README.md

 ### Using pyenv

-If you use `pyenv` to manage your python environments, `pipx` won't using the same `python` that your `python -m pip install`s are installing dependencies for.
+If you use `pyenv` to manage your python environments, `pipx` won't be using the same `python` that your `python -m pip install`s are installing dependencies for.
 Set the `PIPX_DEFAULT_PYTHON` env var like the following:

 ```bash